 - change of environment (e.g. when a field becomes a housing estate)

 - change to status as wildlife host

-Anyone can send in a correction or update.
-This may be done using the webform on the tree details window displayed when the full details link has been activated for a tree record returned from the Map page.
-Alternatively, an amendment can be submitted using a form sent to the parish coordinator.
-Forms may be downloaded through the links on this page.
+Anyone could send in a correction or update.
+This could be done using the webform on the tree details window displayed when the full details link had been activated for a tree record returned from the Map page.
+Alternatively, an amendment could be submitted using a form sent to the parish coordinator.
+Forms were downloadable from this website.

 Chicken of the Woods